TLDR

 The property passed through a series of institutional uses that would have horrified the Felts.
 It served as a seminary for Catholic priests, then as a boys' school, then as a convent for Dominican nuns, and finally, in one of the more unusual transformations in Michigan real estate, as a state police post and a minimum-security prison.
 Each new use layered its own history and its own suffering onto the grounds.

-The West Michigan Ghost Hunters Society has conducted multiple paranormal investigations at Felt Mansion, and their data has shown evidence of ghostly activity concentrated in three areas: the library, the ballroom, and Agnes Felt's bedroom.
+The West Michigan Ghost Hunters Society has conducted multiple investigations at Felt Mansion, and their data has shown evidence of ghostly activity concentrated in three areas: the library, the ballroom, and Agnes Felt's bedroom.
 The mansion's most frequently reported ghosts are its original owners, Dorr and Agnes themselves.
-The Felts are seen wandering in and out of the rooms of the mansion, as though they are finally getting the time to enjoy the home that death cheated them of in life.
-Because they had so little time on earth to explore their creation, believers say the Felts have decided to remain even after their deaths.
+The Felts are seen wandering in and out of the rooms of the mansion, as though they're finally getting the time to enjoy the home that death cheated them of in life.
+Because they had so little time on earth to explore their creation, some believe the Felts have decided to remain even after their deaths.

 In Agnes's bedroom, the double French doors open and close by themselves, a phenomenon that has been documented by investigators and staff alike.
-Shadow people have been seen moving through the hallways, and unexplained cold spots occur throughout the mansion regardless of the season or the heating system's operation.
+Dark figures have been seen moving through the hallways, and the temperature drops sharply in certain spots throughout the mansion regardless of the season or the heating system's operation.
 Visitors frequently describe feelings of being watched, particularly in the third-floor ballroom, where the sensation of an unseen presence is reported so consistently that investigators have flagged it as one of the most active zones in the building.

 Felt Mansion is now owned by the Laketown Township and is open for tours, private events, and paranormal investigations.
 The estate sits on its original grounds near the Lake Michigan shore, and the story of a couple who built their dream home only to be separated from it by death continues to resonate with visitors who come seeking both history and the possibility that the Felts are still at home.